Narasimman-V/pagination-x/README.md

 # PaginationX

 PaginationX (X for extensible – explained in the design section below) is an Angular JS 1.4.4 based pagination directive.
 After trying out few already available open source solutions and realizing their shortcomings, I decided to create PaginationX.

+#### Highlights ####

+- Very easy to add/remove a column for select all/few rows and a column for action elements (button/link).
+No coding is required. **All through static JSON configurations**.
+- **High performance**.
+Number of angular watchers is negligible (only about 30-60 max).
+- Support for **fast PDF/Excel export** (Credits to JsPDF and AlsSQL)
+- Very **minimal to no coding** required (one of the most important design goals)

-Please refer the Features and Design sections below for details.
+Please refer the Features and Design sections below for more details.

 ##1.
 Getting Started